masa-sumimoto/my-gulp-web-starter/README.md

 # My Gulp Web Site Starter
-This is my starter kid for creating website with Gulp. :full_moon_with_face:
+This is my starter kit for creating website with Gulp. :full_moon_with_face:

 ## About This Environment